Ancient history in County Louth

 Round Tower at Monasteraboice

-The cemetery is well maintained, and a large parking lot is across the street.
-We did manage to find the geocache hidden here in the cemetery.
-Finally!
-The notable things to see here in the old graveyard are the two great high crosses and a round tower.
+The cemetery is well-maintained and has a large parking lot across the street.
+Finally, we found the geocache hidden in the cemetery.
+The notable things to see in the old graveyard are the two great high crosses and a round tower.

 High crosses at Monasterboice